RobinBackman/ProjectCreator/README.md

 usage:
 ------
-To install the commands, type in 'source commands.sh' in the terminal.
+To install the commands, type in '**source commands.sh**' in the terminal.
-Then use newproject project_name to create a new project folder and repo.
+Then use '**newproject project_name**' to create a new project folder and repo.